 The right choice depends on your timeline and goals.
 If you’re saving for something within the next 1–5 years and you can’t afford to lose any money, a high-interest TFSA savings account is the right tool.
 If you’re saving for retirement 10+ years away, a TFSA at a brokerage holding diversified ETFs will almost certainly produce much higher long-term returns — but with the risk that markets go down along the way.

-Many Canadians use both: a cash TFSA for accessible savings and an investing TFSA for long-term growth.
+Many Canadians use both: a cash TFSA at EQ Bank for accessible savings and an investing TFSA at Wealthsimple for long-term growth.
 Both accounts count toward the same contribution limit, so you need to track your total contributions across all TFSAs.

 🏆 Best TFSA Accounts in Canada 2026 — Our Top Picks

-EQ Bank’s TFSA Savings Account is consistently ranked as Canada’s best high-interest cash TFSA.
-It offers a competitive everyday interest rate with zero monthly fees, zero minimum balance, and full CDIC insurance through Equitable Bank, a federally regulated Schedule I bank.
-Ratehub named EQ Bank the best TFSA for 2026 as of March 16, 2026.
+EQ Bank‘s TFSA Savings Account is consistently ranked as Canada’s best high-interest cash TFSA.
+It offers an everyday interest rate of 1.50% (as of March 17, 2026) with zero monthly fees, zero minimum balance, and full CDIC insurance through Equitable Bank, a federally regulated Schedule I bank.

 The account is straightforward: you deposit money, it earns tax-free interest daily, and it’s paid monthly.
 You can withdraw at any time with no penalties.
 You can also hold TFSA GICs at EQ Bank — ranging from 3 months to 10 years — inside the same account for higher guaranteed returns on money you don’t need to access immediately.